veertuinc/anka-docs/anka-build-cloud/Advanced Security Features/openid-authentication.md

 4. Once the `scopes` are requested successfully, the data returned needs to be in a specific format (`id_token` & `token`).
 We make the request with `response_type` to ensure this.
 5. The `groups` claim is expected to be an array of strings, each correlating to a [Controller permission group](#managing-usergroup-permissions-authorization).

 {{< hint info >}}
+In the Okta admin panel, you need to go under Security -> API -> `default` (or other) Authorization Server -> Access Policies, and create a Create a new Access Policy, OR if a policy exists, add a Rule to it:

+##### Access Policy:

+- `Policy Name`: anything you want.
+- `Assigned to clients`: Any client

+##### Rule:

+- `Rule Name`: anything you want.
+- `IF Grant type is`: check Client Credentials, Authorization Code, and Device Authorization
+- `AND User is`: Any user assigned the app (you can add a specific user or group here)
+- `AND Scopes requested`: Any scopes (you can add a specific scope here)
+- `THEN Use this inline hook`: None
+- Access token lifetimes and others can be anything you want.
+We used 1 hour, 90 days, and expires every 7 days if not used.

+{{< /hint >}}

+{{< hint info >}}
 We request the claims from /userinfo, so if `groups` does not exist, your provider configuration should be setup to do so.
 You'll see an error like `failed translating claims to user: no Groups claim in groups` if this is the case.